Leland Michigan: Travel Guide to Fishtown

 historic fishtown

-About Leland, MI and Historic Fishtown
+All About Historic Fishtown

 Leelanau County was established in 1863 with the state of Michigan.
 The Leelanau Historical Society was created to preserve and protect Leelanau’s history and settlers in 1957.